-Veiled Threat - On Being a Visibly Muslim Woman by Nadeine Asbali
+Veiled Threat - On Being Visibly Muslim in Britain by Nadeine Asbali

 Nadeine Asbali would be the first to say that a scarf on a woman’s head doesn’t define her, but in her case, that’s a lie.

-As a mixed-race teenager, Nadeine had unknowingly been passing as white her entire life.
-Until she decided to wear the hijab.
+Nadeine’s life changed overnight.
+As a mixed-race teenager, she had unknowingly been passing as white her entire life: until she decided to wear the hijab.
 Then, in an instant, she went from being an unassuming white(ish) child to something sinister and threatening, perverse and foreign.

-Written in a sharp and illuminating voice, Veiled Threat is a necessary exploration of what it is to be a visibly Muslim woman in Britain today; a nation frequently intent on forced assimilation and integration; a nation that frequently views covered bodies as primitive and dangerous.
-From being constantly bombarded by racist stereotypes to being subjected to structural inequalities at every level, Nadeine Asbali asks why Muslim women are forced to grapple the twin oppressions of state-sanctioned Islamophobia and patriarchal norms within their own community, all the while being told by white feminists that they need saving.
+Veiled Threat is a sharp and illuminating examination of what it is to be a visibly Muslim woman in modern Britain, a nation intent on forced assimilation and integration and one that views covered bodies as primitive and dangerous.
+From being bombarded by racist stereotypes to being subjected to structural inequalities on every level, Nadeine asks why Muslim women are forced to contend with the twin oppressions of state-sanctioned Islamophobia and the unrelenting misogyny that fuels our world, all while being told by white feminists that they need saving.

 Combining a passionate argument with personal experience, Veiled Threat is an indictment of a divided Britain that dominates and systematically others Muslim women at every opportunity.

 - 'A compelling exploration of how a piece of cloth can transform your role in the fabric of society.
 Nadeine Asbali skilfully navigates the complex interplay between fear, bias and security policies, like Prevent, to unveil the Islamophobia faced by visibly Muslim women and the demonisation of an entire community.
 From counter-terrorism to Turkey Twizzlers, this book enlightens and entertains simultaneously.'
 Dr Layla Aitlhadj, director of Prevent Watch